peteroupc/CBOR-Java/api/com.upokecenter.util.PrecisionContext.md

                 Rounding rounding,
                 int exponentMinSmall,
                 int exponentMaxSmall,
-                boolean clampNormalExponents) com.upokecenter.PrecisionContext`<br>
+                boolean clampNormalExponents) PrecisionContext`<br>
  Deprecated.
-Initializes a new instance of the com.upokecenter.PrecisionContext class.
+Initializes a new instance of the PrecisionContext class.
 * `String toString()`<br>
  Deprecated.
 Gets a string representation of this object.